 In addition, the Association of Mutual Funds of India (AMFI) passively regulates AMCs to protect investors’ interests.
 The Reserve Bank of India (RBI) and India’s Finance Ministry also play a minor role in regulating AMCs.

 Discussed below are the pros and cons of AMCs:

 An AMC maintains portfolio diversity which mitigates the market-related risks of investments.
 Moreover, investors do not have to take the burden of evaluating and choosing the various investment instruments for reaping benefits from their investments.

-Professional fund managers are responsible for the management of the funds and formulating investment strategies.
+Professional fund managers are responsible for the management of funds and formulating investment strategies.
 They have extensive knowledge and sound experience in dealing with various risks.
-With their expertise, fund managers help in maximising returns.
+With their expertise, fund managers help maximising returns.

 Asset Management Companies get the benefit of large funds.
 They use it to procure high-quality assets and securities efficiently.
 Please note that AMCs focus on procuring assets and securities, which reduces the overall operation cost.